 - Reduce heat to medium and stir in the rice noodles, tossing them to heat through.
 Scrape the bottom of wok or pot frequently to minimize sticking.
 Then add the soy sauce and brown sugar and stir in to season the noodles.

 - Scoop the noodles away from the center of the wok or pot and pour the beaten egg into the cleared space.
 Let the egg cook until just set, and then stir into the noodles.

 - Add the sprouts and scallions and continue to cook, tossing frequently, until the sprouts are just cooked through.
 Adjust seasoning and serve.

 Char Kway Teow Variations

-- Authentic recipes use a mixture of dark and light soy sauce to give a darker color to the finished dish.
+- Soy sauce: Authentic recipes use a mixture of dark and light soy sauce to give a darker color to the finished dish.
 Use 3 tablespoons dark soy and 1 tablespoon light soy sauce.

-- Other possible additions: shallots (add with garlic), chopped chicken meat, squid, clams, cockles, crab meat or tofu (add with shrimp), shredded Chinese cabbage, bok choy, spinach or other greens (add with sprouts).
+- Other possible additions: Chopped shallots (add these with the garlic); chopped chicken meat, squid, clams, cockles, crab meat or tofu (add these with the shrimp); shredded Chinese cabbage, bok choy, spinach or other greens (add these with the sprouts).